LoginRadius/engineering-portal/content/authorization-code-flow-oauth/index.md

 4. The retrieved Authorization Code is sent to the Client-Server.

-5. The Client-Server makes a POST request to the Authorization Server, containing its client key, secret, and <a href="https://www.loginradius.com/resource/loginradius-ciam-authorization-service"><b>Authorization Code</b></a>.
+5. The Client-Server makes a POST request to the Authorization Server, containing its client key, secret, and Authorization Code.

 6. The Authorization Server verifies the key, secret and code, and issues an ID Token and access token.
 The ID Token is a JWT that is typically used to store user data from the Authorization Server.

-7. The Client-Server receives and processes the ID token and <a href="https://www.loginradius.com/docs/api/v2/customer-identity-api/social-login/access-token/"><b>access token</b></a>.
+7. The Client-Server receives and processes the ID token and access token.
 The access token is then kept in the Client-Server, which can request resources on behalf of the User Client without exposing the token itself.

 So you might ask yourself what the whole point of the Authorization Code is.
 At first glance, it would seem that the code is issued, only to be returned to exchange for an access token.
 The code is what allows us to keep the token hidden away from the User Client, which could be potentially exposed to malicious agents seeking to steal the token for nefarious means.